-- 171. Defendants have intentionally designed their products to maximize users' screen time, using complex algorithms designed to exploit human psychology and driven by the most advanced computer algorithms and artificial intelligence available to three of the largest technology companies in the world. - 172.
+- 165. Defendants have intentionally designed their products to maximize users' screen time, using complex algorithms designed to exploit human psychology and driven by the most advanced computer algorithms and artificial intelligence available to three of the largest technology companies in the world. - 166.
 Defendants' algorithms select content for minor users not based on what they anticipate the user will prefer or to enhance their social media experience, but rather for the express purpose of habituating users to the Defendants' social media products.
-Defendants'

-algorithms do not provide a neutral platform but rather specify and prompt the type of content to be submitted and determine particular types of content its algorithms promote.
+Defendants' algorithms do not provide a neutral platform but rather specify and prompt the type of content to be submitted and determine particular types of content its algorithms promote. - 167.
+Defendants designed and have progressively modified their products to promote problematic and excessive use that they know is indicative of addictive and self-destructive use.

-- 173. Defendants designed and have progressively modified their products to promote problematic and excessive use that they know is indicative of addictive and self-destructive use. - 174.
-One of these features-present in Snapchat, Instagram, and TikTok-is the use of complex algorithms to select and promote content that is provided to users in an unlimited and never-ending "feed."
-Defendants know that algorithm-controlled feeds promote unlimited "scrolling"-a type of use those studies have identified as detrimental to users' mental health-however, this type of use allows Defendants to display more advertisements and obtain more revenue from each individual user. - 175.
-Defendants' algorithm-controlled features are designed to promote content likely to increase user engagement, which often means content Defendants know to be harmful.
-This is content that users might otherwise never see but for Defendants' sorting, prioritizing, and/or affirmative pushing of such content to their accounts. - 176.
+- 168. One of these features-present in Snapchat, Instagram, and TikTok-is the use of complex algorithms to select and promote content that is provided to users in an unlimited and never-ending "feed."
+Defendants are well aware that algorithm-controlled feeds promote unlimited "scrolling"-a type of use those studies have identified as detrimental to users' mental health-however, this type of use allows Defendants to display more advertisements and obtain more revenue from each individual user. - 169.
+Defendants' algorithm-controlled product features are designed to promote content most likely to increase user engagement, which often means content that Defendants know to be harmful to their users.
+This is content that users might otherwise never see but for Defendant's sorting, prioritizing, and/or affirmative pushing of such content to their accounts. - 170.
 In the words of one, high-level departing Meta employee,